Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity: Properties of the Solution

 which matches what is expected from figure \ref{fig:ps ads smallalpha}.
 For $\bar{\omega}^{(0)}_{pr}$, rather than a crossover we have a point at which the solution touches the GR curve before increasing again.
 For this point the analysis is identical, and we find

-In the regime of large $\alpha$ (ie. $\frac{\alpha}{\alpha_C} \sim \frac{9}{10}$) the solutions become very sensitive to small changes in the 4DGB coupling, and again we see non-rotating radius results that depart dramatically from GR at all mass scales in this regime (similar to what was discussed for the AdS ISCO).
+In the regime of large $\alpha$ (ie. $\frac{\alpha}{\alpha_C} \sim \frac{9}{10}$, see figure \ref{fig:ps ads}) the solutions become very sensitive to small changes in the 4DEGB coupling, and again we see non-rotating radius results that depart dramatically from GR at all mass scales in this regime (similar to what was discussed for the AdS ISCO).
 The other three parameters are bounded in this large $\alpha$ limit, and change very little with respect to varying $\alpha$.

 In spacetimes with a nonzero cosmological constant, the ratio $\Omega \coloneqq \frac{\omega_+}{|\omega_-|}$ again ends up being a function of $\bar{M}$, $\bar{\alpha}$, and $\chi$.
-The numerical solutions of this ratio for AdS space are plotted in Figure \ref{fig:ratio ads} where we hold $\chi = 0.01$ constant.
-When $\bar{M}$ is small, this ratio is larger for the 4DGB theory than it is for GR.
-As the fixed mass increases, the curves cross and $\Omega_{GR} > \Omega_{4DGB}$.
-Since the 4DGB theory has a minimum mass that depends on $\alpha$, only the black holes corresponding to $\alpha/\alpha_C \lessapprox \frac{1}{5}$ will start above the GR curve, whereas solutions with a larger coupling constant are not defined in the small mass regime.
-In order to find which combinations of $\bar{M}$ and $\chi$ in the 4DGB theory will give a ratio that agrees with GR (ie. the crossing point), we expand the numerator of $\Omega_{4DGB}$ to 1st order in $\alpha$:
+The numerical solutions of this ratio for AdS space are plotted in figure \ref{fig:ratio ads} where we hold $\chi = 0.01$ constant.
+When $\bar{M}$ is small (and thus $\alpha$ is small), this ratio is larger for the 4DEGB theory than it is for GR.
+As the fixed mass increases, the curves cross and $\Omega_{GR} > \Omega_{4DEGB}$.
+Since the 4DEGB theory has a minimum mass that depends on $\alpha$, only the black holes corresponding to $\alpha/\alpha_C \lessapprox \frac{1}{5}$ will start above the GR curve, whereas solutions with a larger coupling constant are not defined in the small mass regime.
+In order to find which combinations of $\bar{M}$ and $\chi$ in the 4DEGB theory will give a ratio that agrees with GR (ie. the crossing point), we expand $\Omega_{4DEGB}$ to 1st order in $\alpha$: